industrial-edge/upload-app-to-industrial-edge-management/README.md

 ![Create new project and app in IEM Step 4](doc/graphics/create-project-and-app-iem-step4.png)

 8. Enter name, repository name, website and description of the app.
 The repository name must be unique for the IEM.
-9. Select your desired application icon.
+9. upload your desired application icon.
 10. Click on "Create" to create application inside the project.

 ![Create new project and app in IEM Step 5](doc/graphics/create-project-and-app-iem-step5.png)